-All members of the board are listed below.
-The board is made up of 8 volunteers elected at the AGM and the board can then co-opt up to 7 further directors.
-We currently have a total of 10 on the board of directors.
+The Isle Martin Trust board is made up of volunteers elected at the AGM and the board can then co-opt further directors (up to a maximum of 15).

-Lesley Strachan – Chair (2017-): I moved to Ullapool from Glasgow in 1995 to take up the post of Teacher of Art & Design at the High School here.
+Lesley Strachan: I moved to Ullapool from Glasgow in 1995 to take up the post of Teacher of Art & Design at the High School here.
 The idea was to stay for 2 years….and here I am – still in Lochbroom and still teaching Art.
 I have been a member of the Trust since the early days of the handover from the RSPB and over the years have enjoyed taking part in work days on the island and we spent a magical weekend celebrating my husband’s 50th birthday there with friends and family.
-It was through involvement with artist Julia Barton’s Littoral Project last year with High School Pupils that I began to see further opportunities for young people to connect with the island and it’s potential as a fabulous outdoor classroom.
-I also see the island as a place of inspiration for artists, writers and musicians and look forward to helping secure a sustainable future for this special place.
+Over the past 4 years I have seen the island really regenerate in terms of community accessibility with a regular Summer ferry service established ,and opportunities for learning and environmental engagement for school pupils, conservation groups, scientists, historians and ecologists.
+The island is now an easily accessed, peaceful destination for retreat and reflection ; something I think is highly valuable.
+The island as an ideal place of inspiration for artists, writers and musicians and through being on the board, I hope to help continue working towards a sustainable future for this special place.

 Robbie McFedries: I moved to Ullapool in 2014 to take up the post of Head Teacher at the High School.
 My first real experience of the Island was witnessing the Litorral Art Project with the artist Julia Barton, where some of the school pupils brought litter ashore, towed in lines behind a skiff.
 It was a surprisingly beautiful sight but brought home to me as well the importance of looking after our coastlines.
 I then went to an Isle Martin meeting where I realised there were wonderful opportunities for all sorts of learning for our young people on the island.
 I hope over the coming years to be able to help make this happen.